About the Directive

 The Unfair Contract Terms Directive (93/13/EEC) protects consumers against unfair standard contract terms imposed by traders.
 It applies to all kinds of contracts on the purchase of goods and services, for instance online or off-line-purchases of consumer goods, gym subscriptions or contracts on financial services, such as loans.

-Standard contract terms facilitate commercial transactions and can also work to the advantage of consumers.
-Contract terms define the rights and obligations of the parties.
-In consumer contracts, sellers and suppliers possess a considerable advantage by defining the terms in advance that are not individually negotiated.
+Standard contract terms facilitate commercial transactions and can be useful in setting out the rights and obligations of the parties under a given contract.
+However, sellers and suppliers possess a considerable advantage over consumers by defining contract terms in advance without individual negotiation.

 Standard contract terms have to be drafted in plain intelligible language and ambiguities are to be interpreted in favour of consumers.

 Contract terms are unfair and, therefore, not binding on consumers if, contrary to the requirements of good faith, they cause significant imbalance in the parties’ rights and obligations to the detriment of the consumer.
 A list of examples of terms that may be regarded as unfair illustrates this general requirement (see the Annex to the Directive).

 EU countries must make sure that effective means exist under national law to enforce these rights and to prevent the continued use of unfair contract terms.

 Guidance on Directive 93/13/EEC